Anniemarie001/H1N1-AND-SEASONAL-FLU-VACCINES/README.md

 **Address Misconceptions:** Develop public health campaigns to dispel myths and boost confidence in the vaccine's effectiveness, emphasizing clear and evidence-based information.

-**Improve Model Recall:** Consider using more advanced models or refining features to improve the model's ability to correctly identify vaccinated individuals.

 **Conduct Further Analysis:** Explore additional health-related factors or interactions that might influence vaccination decisions, particularly for those with chronic medical conditions.

 ## License